Environmental migration? An overview of the literature: Introduction

-To investigate the determinants of this extreme heterogeneity of outcomes, we postulate the assumption that the inter-connectivity of papers may play a role in shaping such opposite conclusions.
+Second, to investigate the determinants of this extreme heterogeneity of outcomes, we postulate the assumption that the inter-connectivity of papers may play a role in shaping such different conclusions.
 Considering the ensemble of papers referenced by each contribution included in the sample, as a second step, we build a bibliographic coupling network, where papers are linked to each other according to the number of shared references.
 This citation-based method allows for the formation of a network of contributions in the literature space and highlights some potential common grounds among papers.
 We then run a community detection of the resulting network that produces four main clusters that gather papers together according to not only certain characteristics of the analysis but also resulting outcomes.

-We use the clustered structure in the third step of the analysis: a meta-analysis of all estimated effects of environmental variables on human mobility.
-Meta-analysis (MA), as a ``quantitative survey" of literature used to summarize and analyze the literature on environmental migration, offers the possibility to condense the results of all contributions in a single representative result.
-A highly significant result can be potentially considered as a consensual indication of the external validity of the correlation, or even the causal link, of the phenomena under scrutiny.
+Finally, we use the clustered structure in the last step of the analysis: a Meta-Analysis (MA) to summarize and analyze all estimated effects of environmental variables on human mobility.
+The MA is a ``quantitative survey" of empirical economic evidence on a given hypothesis, phenomenon, or effect, and provides a statistical synthesis of results from a series of studies \citep{Stanley2001}.
+The MA can be applied to any set of data and the synthesis will be meaningful only if the studies have been collected systematically \citep{Borenstein2009}.
+A highly significant result can be potentially considered as a consensual indication of the external validity of the correlation of the phenomena under scrutiny.